me304241/Valorant-Skinchanger/README.md

 ## Decoding DLLX1

 DLLX1 is an internal trick designed specifically for Valorant.
-It bears traces of C++ and C mastery.
+It bears traces of Lua mastery.
 This masterpiece stands as a testament to seamless integration and is devoid of any restrictions, shrouded in the shadow of undetectability.
 This is the life-giving source code of the Valorant cheat.

 ## Features